 - There are five people in my family.
 There is me, my spouse, my parents, and my brother-in-law.

-- My wife, my parents, my parents-in-law, and I live as a family.
+- My wife, parents, parents-in-law, and I live as a family.
 We share a very happy life.

 - Besides my wife, parents, and siblings, my sister-in-law also lives with us.
 We are a happy family.